 Festival of Social Science

-As part of our public engagement program of events we put on a yearly event in coordination with the ESRC Festival of Social Science.
+As part of our public engagement program of events we take part in the annual ESRC Festival of Social Science.

-Previous years have seen us engage IKEA shoppers with interactive exhibits and set up shop at the iconic Glasgow Barras with stall demonstrating everything from carbon markets to 'the game of life'.
+Previous years have seen us engage IKEA shoppers with interactive exhibits, set up shop at the iconic Glasgow Barras with stall demonstrating everything from carbon markets to 'the game of life', show films, give talks, hold music gigs, go on creative walks, and much more.

 Olympia Social Research Hub